kmlcodes/configs/README.md

 # configs
- This repo contains dotfiles and configs that I used arch linux.
+> This repo contains dotfiles and configs that I use in arch linux.